About Big Buddy

 What is Big Buddy?

 The safety and happiness of our boys is paramount.
 Therefore our Big Buddy screening program is known to be the most discerning of any agency or club in New Zealand.
-Our team covers the Auckland, South Auckland, North Shore/Rodney, Waikato and Wellington regions, with expansion plans for Bay of Plenty and Christchurch in 2020 to 2021.
+Our team covers the greater Auckland region, Hamilton, Tauranga and the Wellington region, with expansion plans for Christchurch in 2021.

 How does Big Buddy operate?

-After starting under the wing of mens' organisation Man Alive in 1997, Big Buddy become a stand-alone registered charity in 2002.
+After starting under the wing of mens' organisation Man Alive in 1997, Big Buddy became an independent charity in 2004 and a stand-alone registered charity in 2008.
 It is governed by the Big Buddy Mentoring Trust, comprised of four trustees, as shown our Team page.
 Our organisation is also supported by the fundraising efforts of the Big Buddy Foundation: members include Chair Jeff Meltzer, Grant Fox, Roger Moses, Travis Field, Mark Talbot, Clare Wilson and Grant Porteous.

 What's the next step?